anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

 This section defines the main terms used in this document; these deinitions are primarily based on the ETSI GS NFV 003 V1.4.1 (2018-08) but have beern cleaned to avoid deployment technology dependencies if necessary.

--	**vApp**: software capable of running on the NFVi.
-A VNF is one type of vApp.
+-	**vApp (VA)**: Virtual Application is more of a general term for software which can be loaded into a Virtual Machine.
+NOTE: a VNF is one type of vApp.
 -	**VNF**: a software implementation of a network function, capable of running on the NFVi.
 -	**Virtual Machine (VM)**: virtualised computation environment that behaves like a physical computer/server.
 Note: a VM consists of all of the components (processor (CPU), memory, storage, interfaces/ports, etc.) of a physical computer/server.
 -	**Hypervisor**: software that partitions the underlying physical resources and allocates them to Virtual Machines.
 -	**Network Function (NF)**: functional block or application within a network infrastructure that has well-defined external interfaces and well-defined functional behavior.
 -	**Network Function Virtualisation (NFV)**: principle of separating network functions from the hardware they run on by using virtual hardware abstraction.
 -	**Physical Network Function (PNF)**: Implementation of a network function via tightly coupled dedicated hardware and software system.
+NOTE: it is a physical NFVi resource with the NF software.
 -	**Tenant**: one or more service users, in an administrative realm, sharing access to a set of physical, virtual or service resources.
 -	**Virtual Network Function (VNF)**: a software implementation of a network function, capable of running on the NFVi.
 NOTE: VNFs can be deployed on Virtual machines (VM) or containers (Please see definition for CNF).
 -	**Cloud-native (containerised) Network Function (CNF)**: VNF with a full adherence to cloud native principles, or a VNF that is transitioning to cloud native.
 NOTE: It is a containerised VNF that is microservices-oriented, to increase agility and maintainability, and that can be dynamically orchestrated and managed to optimize resource utilization; the containers can be Linux, Docker or other similar container technology.